 - Locking the pool gate

 - Visible warning signs (i.e., “Swim at Your Own Risk)

-- Pool alarm that senses when someone enters your pool and alerts you to the intrusion
+- A pool alarm that senses when someone enters your pool and alerts you to the intrusion

-Local municipalities have strict laws and ordinances related to pool safety.
-You, the homeowner, are solely responsible for remaining in compliance with those laws.
+Your local municipality will have laws and ordinances related to owning a pool and pool safety.
+As the pool owner, you're fully responsible to remain in compliance with those laws.

-In fact, the U.S. Consumer Product Safety Commission reports that an average of 390 drowning deaths in a swimming pool occur each year.
+In fact, the U.S. Consumer Product Safety Commission reports that an average of 6,700 non-fatal drowning incidents occurred in a recent two-year period, while 379 fatal drowning incidents occurred in the same timeframe.
 While these deaths are tragic, that’s a relatively small number when you consider the number of pools across the nation.

 Some of the other injuries that can stem from swimming are:

 - Slip and fall injuries leading to lacerations, contusions, sprains, strains, and broken bones